hrmainland/coding-problems/Strategies for Technical Questions.md

 #### When to use
 - If you have to add numbers to reach a target number
     - ie. how many ways can you add two numbers in this list to equal x
+    - Set up pointers at top and bottom of array
+-

 ### Sliding Window
 <span style="font-size: 20px;"><b>Examples</b></span>